Officer Paul Puente & K-9 Bentley

 Officer Robert Barada began his career in law enforcement with the San Gabriel Police Department in 1998, after spending four years in the U.S. Army.
 He was previously a Field Training Officer (FTO), a Bicycle Team Officer and a Firearms/Range Master instructor for the department for over 10 years prior to being selected to the department’s newly formed K-9 team.
 Barada was paired with his K-9 partner, Edy, in July of 2017.
 Barada and Edy graduated from the basic handler academy at Adlerhorst International, Class #225, in September of 2017.

 K-9 Edy is a 3½ year old Belgian Malinois from Kosice Slovakia.
 Edy earned his SVV1 title in 2017 before being sent to the United States to become a police service dog.
 Both Barada and Edy will soon go back to the K-9 Academy to be certified in explosives detection in early 2018.
 When off-duty, Edy gets plenty of exercise by chasing his toy ball and much love by getting his belly rubbed.

 K-9 Team public appearances/demonstrations are available upon request and approval from the San Gabriel Police Department.
 Please click here and complete the application form.
-Request forms can be submitted directly to the police department or by e-mail to the K-9 Coordinator, Lieutenant Riki Nakamura at
+Request forms can be submitted directly to the police department or by e-mail to the K-9 Coordinator, Lieutenant Rene Hernandez at